 You can now pre-order your copy of my new book Just For The Record: The Journey To My Longest Ride.

 All the profits from my book sales will directly support The Garai Makaya Foundation & Documentary Film Project and a signed copy of the book will be sent to you as soon as it is published.
-I expect the book to be available early in 2021 and will keep you updated on the exact date as things progress.
+I will keep you updated on the exact publication and delivery dates as the publication process progresses.

 Please complete your pre-order on this link.
 I really appreciate your support.
 Thank you!